Sanix-Darker/snips.nvim/README.md

 ## NOTE

-If you have some ideas on how to upgrade this plugin am would be happy to read your issues, suggestions, Pull Requests.
-But for now i will keep it like this since it does what i wanted it to do from the begining.
+If you have some ideas on how to upgrade this plugin i would be happy to read your issues, suggestions, Pull Requests.
+But for now i will keep it simple since it does what i want it to do for now.

 ## AUTHOR